CirclesUBI/circles-api/README.md

     }
   }
   ```

+  - `address`: Public address of user wallet
+  - `signature`: Signed data payload of this request via the users keypair
+  - `nonce`: Optional nonce which is required to predict the Safe address
+  - `data/safeAddress`: Public address of the owned Safe of the user
+  - `data/username`: Username which should be connected to the `safeAddress`

   **Verification steps:**

-  - I. Check if the `signature` can be verified successfully.
+  1. Check if the `signature` can be verified successfully.
-  - II.
-Check if `nonce` is given, if not, assume the Safe is already deployed.
+  2. Check if `nonce` is given, if not, assume the Safe is already deployed.
-  - III.
-When Safe is deployed: Check if `address` is owner of the given Safe.
+  3. When Safe is deployed: Check if `address` is owner of the given Safe.
 When safe is not deployed yet: Check if `nonce` and `address` generate the same `safeAddress`.

 * `GET /api/users?address[]=<string>&username[]=<string>&...`